 In January 2004, I received an attractive offer from a consortium of educators to purchase the University outright.
 This was a surprise, since the University had only been launched for a few months.
 While a handful of internal candidates had been put through the University’s systems free of charge in order to test processes and procedures, the University had yet to embark on marketing or the recruitment of students.

 One other factor that was a concern to me was that I had recently received legal advice that the current operating structure of CIUAS was not in compliance with relevant legislation.
 I disagreed with this advice, and sought further guidance both from other legal experts and from the relevant government departments.
 This process took some months, but concluded with a consensus that the advice I had previously received was wholly incorrect, and that the operating structure that had been in force had indeed been legally compliant after all.
-This caused me to question the motivation and possible bias of the lawyer I had initially consulted, and I came to believe that there had been a deliberate attempt to sabotage the University.
+This caused me to question the motivation and possible bias of the lawyer I had initially consulted, whose firm had also acted for competitor institutions, and I came to believe that there had been a deliberate attempt to sabotage the University.

 Meantime, however, the Board decided to accept the offer to purchase CIUAS.
 As part of the transfer agreement, I stepped down from my Board position but was to remain as President on a contracted basis.
 A new administrative and faculty team was put in place, and a new website instituted by the new Board.
 Unfortunately, the new Board soon developed other priorities and decided not to continue with CIUAS.
 While the website remained online for a year or so, no students were recruited and the University had effectively ceased activity.

 I learned much from the work that had been done at CIUAS and would put this into effect some years later when the broader-based European-American University would launch to the public.